scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 A perfectly composable component should be able to function efficiently among other such components without affecting their efficiency.
 The first aspect of building a composable threading system is to avoid creation of an excessive number of software threads, preventing oversubscription.
 That effectively means that a component and especially a parallel region cannot dictate how many threads it needs for execution (*mandatory parallelism*).
-Instead, it should expose available parallelism to a run-time library, which provides contol over the number of threads or which automatically coordinates tasks between components and parallel regions and map them onto available software threads (*optional parallelism*).
+Instead, it should expose available parallelism to a run-time library, which provides control over the number of threads or which automatically coordinates tasks between components and parallel regions and map them onto available software threads (*optional parallelism*).